Michael Morrissey Sells 25,000 Shares of Exelixis, Inc. (NASDAQ:EXEL) Stock

-Exelixis, Inc. (NASDAQ:EXEL) CEO Michael Morrissey sold 25,000 shares of the stock in a transaction that occurred on Thursday, February 13th.
-The shares were sold at an average price of $20.11, for a total transaction of $502,750.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Exelixis, Inc. (NASDAQ:EXEL) CEO Michael Morrissey sold 25,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 19th.
+The shares were sold at an average price of $21.75, for a total transaction of $543,750.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.

 Michael Morrissey also recently made the following trade(s):